ebeneditos/telegram.bot/README.md

 ## Getting started

-The `telegram.bot` package is fun, easy and free to use!
-You can quickly build a bot with a few lines:
+The `telegram.bot` package is easy, fun and free to use!
+You can quickly build a chatbot with a few lines:

 ```r
 library(telegram.bot)